 Old Goa is a historic city and was the capital of the Portuguese in India from 16th to 18th century.
 During Portuguese rule, nearly 200,000 people lived in the city.
 After outbreaks of malaria and cholera, the Portuguese shifted the capital to Panjim.

 The big facade employs laterite stone in the construction.
 The church measures 183 ft (L) , 55 ft (W), and 61 ft (H).
 The main altar is 54 ft high and 30 ft wide.
-The pillars are made of basalt stone which was brought from Bassein, another Portuguese stronghold in India at that time..
+The pillars use basalt stone which came from Bassein, another Portuguese stronghold in India at that time.
+The floor is of marble inlaid with precious stones.
 The interior of the church is remarkable for its simplicity.

 The main altar holds a large statue of St. Ignatius of Loyola.
 It shows St Ignatius Loyola protecting a small figure of the infant Jesus.
 Above him is a representation of the Holy Trinity.

 To the right of the main altar is the silver casket containing the the body of St Francis Xavier.
 The body was brought to the church in 1622 and installed in the mausoleum in 1698.
 Cosimo III, Grand Duke of Tuscany, commissioned Florentine sculptor Giovanni Batista Foggini to create the three-tiered mausoleum.
 Italian Jesuit Marcelo Mastrili designed the casket.

 The interior of the church has rich decorations, with wooden carvings and paintings which depict scenes from life of the Saint.
 You will also find ancient gravestones embedded on the floor,

 By the side of the main entrance is a statue of St. Francis Xavier.
 The sculptor was Alfonseca Lapa who created it in 1906.

 The basilica is open on all days of the year.
 Entry is free.
 Ample parking is available.
 Nearest railway station is Karmali ( 2.0 km).